|Women Taking Fosamax for Several Years

 Since bisphosphonates accumulate in bone tissue and suppress bone turnover, there has been a concern about the strength and integrity of the medically treated bone.
 Apparently, the use of bisphosphonates actually causes the bones to become brittle despite the increase seen in bone mineral density.

-Several studies have reported the occurrence of specific and rare types of femur fractures in individuals (mostly women) who had been taking bisphosphonates, specifically alendronate (Fosamax), for approximately 4-8 years.2-9 Two new studies presented at the American Academy of Orthopaedic Surgeons national meeting this week have drawn more attention to this potential hazard.10 Long term users of alendronate (Fosamax) – were found to be at significantly higher incidence of fractures.11 A frightening detail of these reports is that the fractures had occurred under minimal trauma – these fractures are not from falls.
+Several studies have reported the occurrence of specific and rare types of femur fractures in individuals (mostly women) who had been taking bisphosphonates, specifically alendronate (Fosamax), for approximately 4-8 years.2-9 Two studies presented at the American Academy of Orthopaedic Surgeons national meeting in 2010 have drawn more attention to this potential hazard.10 Long term users of alendronate (Fosamax) – were found to be at significantly higher incidence of fractures.11 A frightening detail of these reports is that the fractures had occurred under minimal trauma – these fractures are not from falls.
 In fact, in most cases, these women were performing low-energy exercise, sometimes just walking down a flight of stairs.12,13

 These medications have other serious side effects as well, such as atrial fibrillation a heart rhythm disturbance.
 Prevention of osteoporosis and bone fractures does not need to involve potentially dangerous drugs.